AshtonKem/AshtonKem.github.io/source/about-me/index.markdown

 am currently taking classes in medieval swordsmanship.
 I also really enjoy hiking, which unfortunately doesn't work out so well for me in Illinois.

+My [fiance](http://about.me/lcbarren) introduced me into hiking and camping.
+She is also a writer, a productivity expert, and the Chicago Market Director for [UrbanBuddy](http://www.urbanbuddy.com).
+We have two cats, Abe and Woz, who are brothers and co-conspirators in all our household mischief.